thundra-io/thundra-aws-workshop/content/_index.md

 - Connect Thundra Foresight to your GitHub account (Optional)
 - Fork the demo project to your GitHub account (Optional)
 - Run the GitHub action and observe your CI runs on Thundra Foresight (Optional)
-- Integrate the demo project with Thundra Foresigth
+- Integrate the demo project with Thundra Foresight
 - Monitor your test runs on Thundra Foresight Console

 {{% notice warning %}}